-Placing a cold compress on the eyes delivers benefits beyond just immediate relief from inflammation.
+Placing a cold compress on your eyes delivers benefits beyond just immediate relief from inflammation.
 Cold compresses are a great home remedy to keep your eyes feeling and looking fresh every day as part of an eye health and wellness plan.

 This article will explore the benefits of cold compresses on the eyes and the different types and common eye problems that warrant applying a cold compress for quick relief.
-We’ll also share how to know when to use a cold compress vs. a warm compress on your eyes.
+We’ll also share how to know when to use a cold compress vs a warm compress on your eyes.
 Hint: It’s really up to you!

 - The benefits of cold compresses for the eyes include both everyday comfort and immediate relief from sudden flare-ups due to eye conditions.

 - You can make a cold compress at home or use a cold compress mask.

 - Cold compresses are a great tool in your eyelid hygiene routine to keep dry eye symptoms low.

 What is a Cold Eye Compress?

 A cold compress is something cold that you apply directly to the skin to reduce inflammation.¹ When it comes to your eyes, this cold compress is placed directly over your eyelids.

 You can make a cold compress with just a towel and cold water or place ice cubes in a plastic bag wrapped with a towel.
 Some people grab a bag of frozen peas, but we hate to see food go to waste!
 You’ve likely also seen gel-filled cold compresses or ice packs at the drugstore that stay in your freezer or that you “break” to initiate the cooling effect.
 While these may work, many require refrigeration or freezing before use and contain chemicals that ideally shouldn’t be near your eyes.